slevithan/regex/README.md

 ```

 > [!NOTE]
 > Subroutine definition groups are based on the feature in PCRE and Perl.
-However, `regex` supports a stricter version since it limits their placement, quantity, and the top-level syntax that can be used within them.
+However, Regex+ supports a stricter version since it limits their placement, quantity, and the top-level syntax that can be used within them.

 <details>
   <summary>👉 <b>Show more details</b></summary>